JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 ## Finding Attribute Keys for UI Controls

 There are hundreds of UI control `element.property` keys defined in the IntelliJ Platform UI.
-Some keys and strategies for applying them can be gleaned from the [theme reference implementations](#theme-reference-implementations).
+Some keys and strategies for applying them can be found in the [theme reference implementations](#theme-reference-implementations).
-For a general search, here some suggested methods for locating UI control keys.
+The sections below describe suggested methods for locating UI control keys.

 ### Finding a UI Control Key Using Code Completion in the Editor

 The preferred method of finding UI control keys is to use the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#Auto-Completing_Code.xml) feature in the editor.
-Note that some keys presented by the code completion feature may be deprecated.
+Note that some of the completed keys may be deprecated.
 New entries in the `"ui": {}` section will invoke the code completion popup, as shown below:

 ![UI Control Key Code Completion](ui_control_key_completion.png){width="600"}

-Beginning with version 2019.2 of the IntelliJ Platform, the editor has added features for Code Completion and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) to show the release in which a UI control key began to be supported.
-It appears as the <control>Since</control> attribute in editor popups.
-In the Quick Documentation popup, the format is e.g., <control>Since: 2019.2</control>.
-The Code Completion popup is similar, but the format is e.g., <control>[Since 2019.2]</control>.
+Code completion and [quick documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) popup items include information about the versions in which specific UI control keys started being supported.
+For example, in the above screenshot, <control>ToolWindow.background</control> property is supported since 2021.3.

 ### Finding a UI Control Key Using Laf Defaults UI